Saatwik802/EE337_FIR_filter/README.md

 ---

 ## Features
-- **8-tap FIR filter** with pre-computed coefficients stored in microcontroller memory.
+- **8-tap FIR filter** with pre-computed coefficients (using python) stored in microcontroller memory.
 - **2000 Hz cutoff frequency** designed for low-pass behavior.
 - **Python-based testing environment** for verification before hardware deployment.
 - **Real-time filtering** using 8051 microcontroller on Pt-51 board.